robinsrepository/javascript-canvas/README.md

 The next 5 demonstrate fun animations and interactions:
 - Interactive hover effects that trigger animations on mouse over.
 - A piano that can be played using your keyboard.
-If you need some inspiration for a song, try this one:
+If you need some inspiration for a song, try typing this on your keyboard:

   P  P  P   P  P  P  P  +  8  9  P